LastAncientOne/Deep_Learning_Machine_Learning_Stock/README.md

   2. Discrete variable (Class Data): Numerica variables but the data is countable number of values between any two values.
   3. Continuous variable (Quantitative): Numeric variables that have an infinite number of values between any two values.

+### Data Use
+  1. For 'Quantitative data' is used with all three centre measures (mean, median and mode) and all spread measures.
+  2. For 'Class data' is used with median and mode.
+  3. For 'Qualitative data' is for only with mode.

 ### Two types of problems:
   1. Classification (predict label)
   2. Regression (predict values)